 6. Consider GUIDEcx

-Uber didn’t invent ride sharing, they perfected the customer experience.
-While taxi services and Uber are essentially the same thing—they get you from Point A to Point B—the difference is Uber provides the transparency customer demand so they continue to utilize Uber vs a taxi.
+Uber didn’t invent ride-sharing; they perfected the customer experience.
+While taxi services and Uber are essentially the same things—they get you from Point A to Point B—the difference is Uber provides transparent customer demand.
+Hence, they continue to utilize Uber vs. a taxi.

 It’s the same with customer onboarding.
-While project management software could get you there, customer onboarding software is going to be a much better experience for everyone, leading to repeat referrals and lower churn.
+While project management software could get you there, customer onboarding software will be a much better experience for everyone, leading to repeat referrals and lower churn.
 People using project management tools are at a disadvantage in the marketplace.
 Why?
 Because customer onboarding is not about completing a project: It’s about delivering a phenomenal experience.

 As the category leader of customer onboarding software, GUIDEcx knows the pitfalls that can occur during the onboarding process.
-With over 250,000 successful projects, we know what it takes to guide you through a smooth onboarding experience.
+We know what it takes to guide you through a smooth onboarding experience.
 GUIDEcx provides a professional platform to help you overcome roadblocks and avoid mistakes in the first place because we’ve seen it all!

 A poor onboarding process can cost more than you think.
 You may lose current customers and potential future customers, and you could create unnecessary overhead.
 It’s important to know what a poor onboarding experience looks like, the associated hidden costs, and how to build a top-tier onboarding experience for your customers so you can avoid losing hard-earned revenue.